DanielTeruel/ad-migration-azure/04-iac/cicd/README.md

 ## Overview

-This phase implements a full CI/CD pipeline using GitHub Actions to automatically deploy a .NET 8 portfolio web application to Azure App Service on every `git push` to `main`.
+This section implements a full CI/CD pipeline using **GitHub Actions** to automatically deploy the ASP.NET Core 8 portfolio web application to Azure App Service on every `git push` to `main`.

-The application connects to a SQL Server 2025 Express instance running on an Azure VM within the same VNet, retrieving project and certification data to render the portfolio dynamically.
+This is the final piece of the IaC phase — infrastructure is provisioned by Bicep, and the application is deployed and kept up to date by the pipeline.
+No manual portal interaction after initial setup.

+> **Context:** This phase uses a fresh environment provisioned by the Bicep template (`04-iac/bicep/`), which is why resource names include a deployment suffix (e.g. `app-daniellab-2603`).
+The SQL VM in this phase runs **SQL Server 2025 Express** — reinstalled to match the original on-premises version after a version incompatibility with the `.bak` restore format from SQL 2022.

 ## Architecture